DebbieCoates/BookNook2025/README.md

 ### Design Inspiration

 My inspiration for designing this book review project stems from my deep love of books.
-I aimed to create a clean and uncluttered interface, with clear, crisp forms and reader-friendly fonts, to ensure an enjoyable and seamless experience for all book lovers."
+I aimed to create a clean and uncluttered interface, with clear, crisp forms and reader-friendly fonts, to ensure an enjoyable and seamless experience for all book lovers.

 ### Colour Scheme
 <!--